xaviermerino/ECE2551-SoftHardDesign/Homework-1/README.md

 * **void clearPath()**: This function sets all of the rows in `pathRows` to zero.
 It clears the path taken by the program to solve the maze.

 * **bool move(int x, int y)**: This is the recursive function in the program.
 It requires you to supply it with a starting X and Y coordinate.
 After checking each movement option and no more moves are available, the function should return `false`.
 The function returning `false` is the equivalent of moving back one step.
 This movement back will allow for the program to move through alternative paths.
 If the program steps back all the way to the beginning and does not find a path to the end, then the maze is not solvable.
 If the function returns `true` then the maze is solvable.
 This function should respect the movement priority.
+The testing program will always start at coordinates X = 0 and Y = 0.
 Visit the [Functional Requirements](#functional-requirements)  section for more information on this function.

 * **void showMaze()**: This function must print the bit representation of the maze.
 If invoked before solving the maze then it should print just zeroes and ones representing the maze.
 If invoked after solving the maze, then it should print the maze (this is the zeroes and ones) and asterisks for the path taken.
 This is the **only function allowed to print to the console**.
 This is an example of the output for a solved maze (note that appropriate spacing is necessary to appreciate the solution!):